 15 FREE Thanksgiving Break Activities

-Tulsa Public Schools students will be out of school from November 23-December 1, 2024.
+Tulsa Public Schools students will be out of school from November 22-30, 2025.
 That’s NINE days!
 But don’t worry, there is plenty to do around town to keep the kiddos entertained.
 Here are more than 15 free activities happening in the Tulsa Metro during Thanksgiving Break, plus ten additional suggestions.

 Looking for more?
 Check out our list of Indoor Places to Play, Places to Entertain Teens in Tulsa, Museum Roundup and Holiday Family Fun Guide.